 Many meniscus tears can be treated successfully without surgery.
 The RICE (rest, ice, compression, elevation) principle can be useful in the first several days after a meniscus tear to help reduce inflammation, swelling, and pain.
 Physical therapy exercises can help to improve muscle strength, knee range of motion, and decrease sensitivity to the pain.

-Many meniscal tears can be repaired surgically.
+Many meniscus tears can be repaired surgically.
 Although the meniscus has traditionally been considered a difficult structure to heal, newer techniques and biologic augmentation such as PRP, stem cells, fibrin clots, and cartilage scaffolds have led to an improved rate of healing.
 Current literature suggests that meniscal repair is successful between 75-95% of the time, depending on the type and location of the tear.

-Occasionally, the meniscus must be trimmed back, often referred to as a partial meniscectomy.
+Occasionally, the torn meniscus must be trimmed back, often referred to as a partial meniscectomy.
 This is necessary in irreparable tears or in situations with poor healing potential.
-Degenerative tears, sometimes referred to as complex tears, are tears that usually can’t be repaired and can be trimmed arthroscopically if non-surgical treatment is not effective.
+Degenerative meniscus tears, sometimes referred to as complex tears, are tears that usually can’t be repaired and can be trimmed arthroscopically if non-surgical treatment is not effective.
 The least amount of meniscus possible should be removed, since over resection can lead to knee instability, cartilage damage, and premature arthritis.